brendangregg/bpf-perf-workshop/README.md

 # BPF Performance Tools Workshop

 This is a 90-minute workshop created by Brendan Gregg, and uses some exercises from the book [BPF Performance Tools: Linux System and Application Observability](http://www.brendangregg.com/bpf-performance-tools-book.html).
 BPF enables a new class of custom, efficient, and production safe performance analysis tools.
-BPF itself is now a technology name and no longer an acronym.
+Historically BPF stood for Berkeley Packet Filter, but since it has become a general purpose execution environment it is now a technology name and no longer an acronym.
 BPF is part of the Linux kernel.

 This workshop is composed of slides, exercises, discussion, and demos.
-This repository contains two of those four parts: the slides and exercises, the other two are only available in class,
+This repository contains two of those four parts: the slides and exercises, the other two are only available in class.

 ## Prerequisites